justin-himself/3d-renderer/optimize.md

 - Using Numpy built in functions, instead of python loops
 - deleted most of np.copy method to reduce memory io delay

+- Todo: remove all np.copy and make them views instead

 # 3D Specific

 - use clipping